 Applicants are eligible if they meet the income requirements shown on the advertisement for their household size.
 That means individuals and households with pre-tax combined income between $89,550 a year and $190,245 a year, depending on household size.

 Households consisting exclusively of full-time students; households who have combined assets of more than $250,000, excluding some retirement and savings accounts; and those who are not prepared to use a StuyTown apartment as their primary resident.

 Yes.
 The StuyTown Lottery team will work with applicants whenever possible to accommodate schedules and preferred move-in dates.

 StuyTown will calculate income using total annual gross household income.
-That can includes but is not limited to salary, self-employment income, bonuses, overtime, social security, recurring gifts, rental income, interest and dividends and alimony.
+That can include but is not limited to salary, hourly wages, tips, self-employment income, bonuses, overtime, commissions, social security, recurring gifts, rental income, interest and dividends and alimony.
 Please list all sources of income for every household member in your application.

 For self-employed applicants, net income is analyzed.
 Such applicants must provide proof of self-employed income for a period of at least two years through State and Federal tax returns along with a current year income projection statement.